 Section 3.1 - Any person, representing themselves, a syndicate, or an organization, who is the owner or charterer of a sailboat principally berthed, or raced, is eligible for membership in this Association.
 Only owners, or charterers, who are members of CBYRA, or a club belonging to CBYRA, are eligible to hold office in this Association.
-Membership applications must be provided in writing on the current year application form approved by a Chief Handicapper and the Executive Secretary.
+Membership applications must be provided in writing on the current year application form approved by a Chief Handicapper and the Executive Committee.

-Section 3.2 - Non-Certificate Member Any person who is a member of CBYRA or a club belonging to CBYRA and who has held a PHRF certificate for five years is eligible for membership in this Association upon written application in form approved by a the Executive Secretary.
+Section 3.2 - Non-Certificate Member Any person who is a member of CBYRA or a club belonging to CBYRA and who has held a PHRF certificate for five years is eligible for membership in this Association upon written application in form approved by a the Executive Committee.

 Section 3.3 - Any person may apply for Associate Membership to PHRF of the Chesapeake.
 This category is for people who wish to belong to PHRF of the Chesapeake and receive its publications, excluding valid lists, but do not own a sailboat that qualifies for membership under the rules of PHRF of the Chesapeake.
 Associate Members may not hold office in PHRF of the Chesapeake, do not count toward total membership for voting, and may not represent clubs as Delegates.

 Section 4.1 - Management of the affairs of this Association is vested in a Board of Delegates which shall have full power to effectuate the purposes of this Association and to take such actions and adopt such Rules, not inconsistent with these By- Laws, as it may deem necessary or desirable for the furtherance of the purposes of this Association.